PainterQubits/datalogs/docs/usage.md

 ## Background

-DataLogger is Python package to log array and dictionary data from scientific experiments.
+DataLogs is Python package to log array and dictionary data from scientific experiments.
 These logs are stored in files (netCDF for array data and JSON for dictionary data).
 The log files are organized within a nested directory structure and tagged with metadata, such as timestamp or optionally a commit ID from a [ParamDB] database.

-The original purpose of DataLogger was to store logs from graph calibration experiments, where directories correspond to nodes in a graph, so the examples below are based on this application.
+The original purpose of DataLogs was to store logs from graph calibration experiments, where directories correspond to nodes in a graph, so the examples below are based on this application.
 However, the core functionality is very general.